OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 Consider once again the top level assembly that was created for the
-:ref:`simple tutorial. <Getting-Started-with-OpenMDAO` We would like to create a few
+:ref:`simple tutorial <Getting-Started-with-OpenMDAO>`.
+We would like to create a few
 instances of the Paraboloid function and connect them together in series.

 .. testcode:: connect_components